legitzombie/CustomWallpapers/README.md

 7. Once that's done, re-launch Run.bat.

+8. Wait for the conversion and launch the game.

-8. That's it, you can now Run.bat whenever you want to update your wallpaper gallery
+9. That's it, you can now Run.bat whenever you want to update your wallpaper.